NonoBny/data_mining_sothebys/README.md

 sales.

 How does our web scrapper work?
 As the data from the sales is protected by password authentication, we first log into the website.
-Then we dynamically get to the result page which will allow us to extract the data point that are relevant for our project.
+Then we dynamically get to the result page which will allow us to extract the data points that are relevant to our project.
 Indeed, we decided to generate a list of all the past auctions collections, moving through a for loop to number of pages we wish to scam through – by changing the constant _**NUMBER_OF_PAGES**_.
 For each result page, we extract the link for each collection with the function _get_url_n_sale_total()_, which enables us to navigate to each collection thanks to selenium and to be able to extract the data of all the items for each collection.
 We are creating a dictionary for each of the collection, with five